 Sit upright, acknowledging the straight lift of your spine, from your sitting bones through the crown of your head.
-Form each hand in to Gyan mudra (touching your index fingertip to the tip of your thumb, while holding your other three fingers straight) and place the backs of the hands on each knee.
+Form each hand into Gyan mudra (touching your index fingertip to the tip of your thumb, while holding your other three fingers straight) and place the backs of the hands on each knee.

 Once you are ready, the most effective way of relaxing the nerves and quietening the mind is to take nice long deep breaths and then to focus especially on extending the exhales.
 This method will help to bring your awareness to breathing and distract your mind while your body and mind becomes naturally soothed.

-Benefits for flying:
+Benefits of flying:

 - Calms the brain to combat pre-flight anxiety or stress from traveling.